rgpass/srs-ts/README.md

 When you first learn something, all your flashcards will be in Box 1.
 These are the ones that need to be reviewed daily.
 When you gain more confidence, you'll move flashcards to Box 2, which will be reviewed every 3 days.
 And similarly, when you feel like you've mastered a flashcard, you move it to Box 3 and review it once every 30 days.

-If you get one wrong, even if it's one you thought you mastered, you put it all the way back to Box 1.
+If you get one wrong (in other words, when you have a "lapse"), even if it's one you thought you mastered, you put it all the way back to Box 1.

 When using physical flashcards, you may have 3-5 boxes.
 But the granularity starts to be outweighed by the management of the flashcards and keeping track of when to review the flashcards from each box.